Understand how failing (“F”) grades are assigned by faculty, how they are reported, and some of the potential consequences for students.

 In a remote learning setting, logging in to a class is not enough to show that a student participated in academically related class activities.
 Students need to have engaged with the course content in some way in order for faculty to be able to report the student’s participation in class(es).
 These ways may include:

 A student’s level of participation in a class may impact their federal or state financial aid.
-A higher level of reported participation in your classes gives students a better opportunity to keep any financial aid they have been awarded.
+A higher level of reported class participation gives students a better chance of keeping any financial aid they have been awarded.
 Questions regarding financial aid should be directed to a financial aid advisor.

 The U.S. Department of Education requires institutions to confirm that financial aid recipients meet the following criteria:

-Because a student could be a financial aid applicant at any point during the academic year, we must collect this information for all students so that financial aid eligibility can be accurately determined.
-Participation information provided by faculty is critical to this process.
+Because a student may be a financial aid applicant at any point during the academic year, we must collect this information for all students to accurately determine financial aid eligibility.
+Faculty-provided participation information is critical to this process.

 If a student believes there has been an error in the grade assigned by the faculty member, the student should contact them directly to discuss their concerns.